KaratekHD/KaratekCore/README.md

 * ScoreBoard (PlayerJoinEvent): Displays a ScoreBoard

 ## Chat Actions
 Chat Actions are simple Listeners, who react if you begin your Message with a special key word.
+Example:
+`@team Hello World!`

 The following ChatActions are possible:
-* @team Message will only be sended to team members
+* `@team`: Message will only be sended to team members
-* @bc Message will be sended without the Players name to every Player on the server.
+* `@bc`: Message will be sended without the Players name to every Player on the server.

+## Permissions
+* karatek.chatclear -> needed for `/cc` and `/chatclear`
+* karatek.globalmute -> needed for `/globalmute`
+* karatek.head -> needed for `/head`
+* karatek.dev -> needed for experimental feautures and log access
+* karatek.server -> needed for `/server`
+* karatek.broadcast -> needed for `@bc`
+* karatek.adminchat -> needed for writing in green
+* karatek.teamsend -> needed for writing into TeamChat
+* karatek.teamsee -> getting messages in the TeamChat

 ## Dependencies
 * [PermissionsEX](https://github.com/PEXPlugins/PermissionsEx/) : needed for Ranks
 * [sTabliist](https://github.com/DevJul1an/sTablist): needed for Ranks (Example Comfig is in this [Gist](https://gist.github.com/KaratekHD/65ae1c9e6ed668e3ea4a66ce21a78a09) )